 Properties have low liquidity and cannot always be sold immediately if the investor needs to quickly recoup their money.
 However, unlike investments in stocks and shares, it is possible for property investors to directly influence the value of a property through renovation, depending on market conditions.

-Rental income can be subject to income tax and profit made on a property sale may be subject to Capital Gains Tax.
-However, rental yields in London have been increasing year-on-year, and potential cost offsets and tax relief benefits are relevant for some property sales, and speaking to a tax professional should form part of your investigation.
+Rental income will be subject to income tax and profit made on a property sale may be subject to Capital Gains Tax, so speaking to a tax professional should form part of your investigation.